hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

   d.getElementsByTagName("head")[0].appendChild(js);}(document, "script",
   "EmbedSocialHashtagScript"));</script>
 ---
 ## Why economy?

 We are facing a severe economic crisis like no other as traditional methods for stimulating the economy don’t work under lockdown.
 This is already having immediate economic consequences as we do not know how long this crisis will last and the impact is expected to last for a considerable time after that too.

-We should expect the global economy to be challenged and very different to what we have been used to, so how can we help businesses and individuals during these turbulent times?
 An economic crisis can also give birth to successful companies, and a national crisis can result in a completely new economic order for the better.
 What should we do to start adapting for this now?

 [Share Ideas and find a Team on Slack >](http://theglobalhack.com/slack)\
 \